rackerlabs/docs-cloud-networks/api-docs/api-reference/index.rst

 		- The neutron API is in Unlimited Availability and is available for all Managed Infrastructure and Managed Operations customers except for RackConnect v3 customers.
-		- The Security Groups API is currently in Limited Availability.
-		- The Floating IP Address API and Shared IP Address API are in Early Access.
-The Floating IP Address API is available only in the ``IAD`` region.
+		- The Security Groups API and Shared IP API are currently in Limited Availability.
-		- These Security Groups, Floating IP, and Shared IP APIs are available for Managed Infrastructure customers and Managed Operations customers and are not available for RackConnect customers.
+		- The Security Groups API and Shared IP API are available for Managed Infrastructure customers and Managed Operations customers and are not available for RackConnect customers.
 To use these features, contact Rackspace Support.